-LTL freight classification is a system, created by NMFTA (National Motor Freight Traffic Association) to categorize cargo.
-It is based on a number of characteristics and pricing differentiation.
+LTL freight classification is a system created by NMFTA (National Motor Freight Traffic Association) to categorize different types of cargo.
+It is based on several haracteristics and pricing differentiation.
 All commodities are divided into 18 classes, varying from Class 50 to Class 500, and a unique NMFC code is attached to each commodity.
-The higher the class, the higher a rate per hundred pounds shipped is.
+The higher the class, the higher the rate per hundred pounds shipped is.

-Most of the latest online LTL shipping services like GoShip.com have automated freight class calculators.
-Once you’ve entered shipment information, you can just choose the right option from a list or it is generated for you.
-Otherwise, you can ask a manufacturer, who would definitely know their product freight class.
-You can view the full list of classification in the NMFC (National Motor Freight Classification) tariff.
+Most of the latest online LTL shipping services like GoShip suggest computerized freight class calculators.
+Once you’ve entered shipment information, you can just choose the right option from a list or it will be automatically generated for you.
+Otherwise, you can ask a manufacturer, who would know the product’s freight class in detail.
+You can view the full list of classifications in the NMFC (National Motor Freight Classification) tariff.

-Essentially, there is a set of criteria, upon which the entire classification is built.
-Primarily, freight class depends on the density, dimensions, and some additional characteristics:
+Essentially, there is a set of criteria, upon which carriers classify their freight.
+Primarily, the cargo group depends on the density, dimensions, and other additional characteristics.

-The density is the space the item occupies in relation to its weight.
-The density is an essential measure for determining freight class and is calculated by dividing the weight of the item in pounds by its volume in cubic feet.
-Your product’s volume in cubic feet is length x width x height/1,728, where all dimensions are measured in inches.
+The density is the space the item occupies comparatively to its weight.
+The density is an essential measure for determining freight class.
+Typically, the freight density calculator divides the weight of the item in pounds by its volume in cubic feet.
+Your product’s volume in cubic feet is length x width x height/1,728, where you measure all dimensions in inches.

 Some items, like boxes, are easy to stack and move.
-However, not all freight can fit the box due to the size, shape or weight, and that’s why stowability is one of the important characteristics when classifying your freight.
+However, not all freight can fit the box due to the size, shape, or weight, and that’s why stackability is one of the important characteristics when classifying your freight shipment.

-Most freight is loaded with mechanical equipment and poses no handling difficulties, but some freight, due to weight, shape, fragility, or hazardous properties requires special attention.
-Therefore, a classification that represents ease or difficulty of loading and carrying the load is assigned to the goods.
+Most freight is loaded with mechanical equipment and poses no handling difficulties.
+But some freight, due to weight, shape, fragility, or hazardous properties, requires special attention.
+Therefore, a classification represents the ease of handling or difficulty of loading and carrying the load.

-Liability is the probability of freight theft or damage, or damage caused to a nearby shipment.
+Liability is the probability of freight theft or damage.
 Perishable goods or hazardous items are classified based on liability and assigned a value per pound, which is a part of the carrier’s liability.
-When classification is based on liability, density must also be considered.
+When the classification is based on liability, density must also be considered.

-Ultimately, defining the right freight class is extremely important for a seamless and smooth shipping experience.
+Ultimately, defining the right LTL freight class is extremely important for a seamless and smooth shipping experience.
 The incorrect classification can bring a lot of stress and waste your money and time.
-Make sure you have double-checked the information about your load before transporting them to avoid any further confusions.
+Make sure you have double-checked the information about your load before transporting them to avoid any further confusion.